Item 30: Write more than unit tests

 Item 27 also described the ability to provide example programs that exercise your public API.
 Each Rust file under examples/ (or each subdirectory under examples/ that includes a main.rs) can be run as a standalone binary with cargo run --example <name> or cargo test --example <name>.

-These programs only have access to the public API of your crate, and are intended to illustrate the use of your API as a whole.
-Examples are not specifically designated as test code (no #[test], no #[cfg(test)]), and they're a poor place to put code that exercises obscure nooks and crannies of your crate – particularly as examples are not run by cargo test by default.
+These programs have access to only the public API of your crate and are intended to illustrate the use of your API as a whole.
+Examples are not specifically designated as test code (no #[test], no #[cfg(test)]), and they're a poor place to put code that exercises obscure nooks and crannies of your crate—particularly as examples are not run by cargo test by default.

-• If it's a genuine bug, then it's likely to affect lots of users – the very nature of example code means that users are likely to have copied, pasted and adapted the example.
+• If it's a genuine bug, then it's likely to affect lots of users—the very nature of example code means that users are likely to have copied, pasted, and adapted the example.

 The likelihood of users copying and pasting example code means that it should have a different style than test code.
 In line with Item 18, you should set a good example for your users by avoiding unwrap() calls for Results.
 Instead, make each example's main() function return something like Result<(), Box<dyn Error>>, and then use the question mark operator throughout (Item 3).